jarusll/the-logs/index.md

 Spent some time looking into autotools.
 I wrote an emacs babel function for evaluating python functions in org-mode.

+I don't like language quirks.
+I want determinism.
+I don't want to spend an hour on abs function which gives segmentation fault.
+I might have to try out rust or typescript.

 Good day, Grind starts tomorrow.

 # 2022-04-23